waozixyz/geosite/src/lib/posts/geonews-2.md

 ##### GeoQuariums

-These interstellar terrariums are in presently in production.
+These interstellar terrariums are presently in production.
 More important info will be released later.
 They function as a convenient place to observe all your precious cats like some sort of omnipotentent mastermind.

 ---